Omega-7: Palmitoleic Acid

 Like every new product on the market, suddenly everyone has a version for sale, claiming theirs is the best.
 Pages and pages (and silly non-video videos) will tell you everything you want to hear (and more) and make all the claims in the world.

 I discovered Cardia-7.
 I contacted them.
 They sent samples.
 There are other products out there, but the Cardia-7 people were the ONLY ones to send us samples.
 Their product is purified (none of that palmitic acid) and it works.
-Then sent me lots of original research and helped me understand their product.
+Then they sent me lots of original research and helped me understand their product.
 Service is important, so this is and will be my favorite brand.

 In a recent study involving Flexinol®, the following benefits were seen: